-Learning, Discovery, Reasoning (LDR) Group
+Learning, Discovery, Reasoning Group

 The JHU LDR group conducts interdisciplinary research in AI, with a focus on Machine Learning, Computer Vision, and Healthcare & Biomedical Applications.
 Our research is inspired by the charms and curses from the diverse and imperfect real-world data, which spans various forms (e.g., images, videos, text, voice, signals) and scales (e.g., molecules, cells, organs, individuals, populations).
 However, data alone is just a static archive, its true power emerges only when properly interpreted, analyzed, and applied.
 We develop data-driven methods that transform data into actionable intelligence, covering the full spectrum from learning patterns in complex data, to discovering novel and meaningful insights, and ultimately reasoning for informed decision-making.